 In the fourth episode, Cassie and Maddy do Molly (with Grace), renewing their Hope, Joy, and Faith they wouldn’t Rue attending the carnival.
 If you didn’t like that sentence, stop naming your kids words.
 Sue me.
 Every time Cassie does drugs, I’m torn.
 On the one hand, she looks like she’s having an awful time.
 On the other, the shot composition gets all quirked up and bokeh.
 Between the two, I choose cinematography.
 And so I choose drugs, in the hopes I too will be the centerpiece of that one gorgeous frame right before Sam Levinson tells me to take my clothes off.

 In episode 7, Jules does drugs in a nightclub, subsequently receiving “brain” from her friend’s roommate.
 My attempts to replicate this have been complicated by the fact that my friend is my roommate, and I theirs.
 I guess I’ll go fuck myself?
 Another time she self-injects hormones.
 This confused me as, according to my sources (20th century comedians), women are overburdened with hormones?
 The fairer sex eludes me.
-Gretchen, please answer my calls—I’m sorry for mistreating you.
+Please answer my calls, Gretchen—I’m sorry for mistreating you.
 I swear, I had no idea mixing atorvastatin and erythromycin could cause rhabdomyolysis.
 But it’s like they say: